MathRovi/housing-Matheo-Rouviere/README.md

 pip install -r requirements.txt

-## Database connection settings:
+## Database Setup:

-You can configure environment variables such as DB_HOST, DB_NAME, DB_USER, DB_PASSWORD, and DB_PORT, or
-Hardcode them directly in app.py or a separate config file.
-Make sure these point to your PostgreSQL server.
-Database & Migrations
-Creating the Database Manually
-Open PostgreSQL in a terminal (e.g., psql -U postgres).
-Create the database (if it doesn’t exist): sql
+1. Create the PostgreSQL database:

-Copier
+1) Open a terminal/console where you can run psql, and connect as a PostgreSQL superuser:

+bash
+psql -U postgres

+2) Create a database (e.g., housing_db) and a user (e.g., matheo) with password:

+sql
 CREATE DATABASE housing_db;
-Create a user (if needed) and grant privileges: sql
-Copier
 CREATE USER matheo WITH PASSWORD 'u6x5qhup';
 GRANT ALL PRIVILEGES ON DATABASE housing_db TO matheo;

-(Optional) Grant permissions on the public schema if necessary: sql
+3) (Optional) Grant permissions on the public schema if needed:

-Copier
+sql
-\c housing_db
+\c housing_db;
 GRANT CREATE ON SCHEMA public TO matheo;

-Using Alembic Migrations
+2. Configure Alembic:

+1) Open the alembic.ini file in the project root.

-Edit alembic.ini and set the sqlalchemy.url to connect to your DB.
-For example: ini
+2) Update sqlalchemy.url to match your database.
+For example:

-Copier
+ini
 sqlalchemy.url = postgresql://matheo:u6x5qhup@localhost:5432/housing_db

-Create a migration:
+3) Run migrations (if a migration is already created):

 bash
-Copier
-alembic revision -m "create houses table"
-In the generated file (e.g., xxxx_create_houses_table.py), add the op.create_table call: python
-Copier
-def upgrade():
-    op.create_table(
-        'houses',
-        sa.Column('id', sa.Integer, primary_key=True),
-        sa.Column('longitude', sa.Float),
-        sa.Column('latitude', sa.Float),
-        sa.Column('housing_median_age', sa.Integer),
-        sa.Column('total_rooms', sa.Integer),
-        sa.Column('total_bedrooms', sa.Integer),
-        sa.Column('population', sa.Integer),
-        sa.Column('households', sa.Integer),
-        sa.Column('median_income', sa.Float),
-        sa.Column('median_house_value', sa.Float),
-        sa.Column('ocean_proximity', sa.String(50))
-    )
-Apply the migration:
+alembic upgrade head

+This will create the houses table in your housing_db database.

+## Running the Application

+1) Ensure your virtual environment is activated:

 bash
-Copier
-alembic upgrade head
-If successful, the houses table will be created in your PostgreSQL database.
-Running the Application
-Activate the virtual environment (if not already): bash
-Copier
 venv\Scripts\activate

-Run the Flask app:
+2) Start the Flask server:

 bash
-Copier
 python app.py

-The server starts on http://127.0.0.1:5000 (by default).
+3) By default, Flask will run on http://127.0.0.1:5000.

+You should see something like:

+ * Serving Flask app 'app'
+ * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

-API Endpoints
+## API Endpoints

-GET /houses
+# GET /houses

-Description: Fetch all houses from the database in JSON format.
+- Description: Retrieves all houses from the database.

-Response:
-A JSON array of objects.
-Each object contains: id, longitude, latitude, housing_median_age, total_rooms, total_bedrooms, population, households, median_income, median_house_value, ocean_proximity.
+- Response: JSON array of house objects.
-Example response (if there is data):
+Example:

 json
-Copier

 [
   {
     "id": 1,